girobusan/latid/README.md

 - Bad CSS isolation, styles may leak to GUI (will fix)
 - Too basic default site design (users have to develop they own)
 - Everything is on early stage
-- Lack of documentation (will fix ASAP)
+- Incomplete documentation (In process)
 - Custom JS may work quirky in GUI (there are workarounds)

 ## Origin of name